Yaramil Hiraldo: Staten Island FerryHawks

 On September 1, 2023, Hiraldo was traded to the Staten Island FerryHawks in exchange for a player to be named later.
 In seven appearances for Staten Island, Hiraldo recorded a 1.29 ERA with eight strikeouts and two saves over seven innings pitched.

 Caliente de Durango

 On May 26, 2024, Hiraldo signed with the Caliente de Durango of the Mexican League.
 In 24 appearances for Durango, he posted a 3–0 record and 2.05 ERA with 27 strikeouts across 22 innings pitched.

 Baltimore Orioles

 On October 31, 2024, Hiraldo signed a minor league contract with the Baltimore Orioles organization.
 He began the 2025 season with the Triple-A Norfolk Tides, also appearing for the High-A Aberdeen IronBirds and Double-A Chesapeake Baysox.

 On May 24, 2025, Hiraldo was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his debut on May 27, against the St. Louis Cardinals.
 Before Hiraldo could throw his first pitch, he received a pitch clock violation; he later struck out Iván Herrera for his first career strikeout.
+Hiraldo made 18 appearances for the Orioles during his rookie season, recording a 4.58 ERA with 21 strikeouts across 19 2/3 innings pitched.

+Hiraldo made Baltimore's Opening Day roster entering the 2026 campaign.
+In his first three appearances, he struggled to a 21.60 ERA with two strikeouts over 1 2/3 innings.
+On April 3, 2026, Hiraldo was placed on the injured list due to right shoulder inflammation.
+He was transferred to the 60-day injured list on April 13.
+On July 11, Hiraldo was activated and optioned to Triple–A Norfolk.